-When comparing payday loans, it’s important that you find not only the cheapest interest rates, but a lender who can offer what you need in terms of loan amount, speed of approval and flexibility around repayments.
+Find out more about how to compare different payday loan providers, and learn more about alternative short-term loans.
+When comparing payday loans, it’s important that you look for not only the cheapest interest rates but a lender who can offer what you need in terms of the loan amount, speed of approval and flexibility around repayments.
 With so many lenders out there and lots of considerations to factor into your application, it pays to do your research and take your time with it.
 Taking on a loan is a big financial commitment and you need to be sure you have everything you need in place before you apply.

 Sunny can help with our detailed guides on each of the major lenders out there, but we’ve also created this guide on how to compare payday loans to find the right one for you and your needs.

 Here are a few things to look for when it comes to finding a lender that works for you.

 Do they offer the right product for you?